AlexandriaDAO/core/src/tests/plan.md

 These channels could be open for everyone to edit, or only for the owner to edit.
 I think it'll be totally free to add nfts, but you can only add them if you own the original or copy.

+### Understanding Arweave ID Conversions.

+- id_convert.ts has arweaveIdToNat and natToArweaveId and ogToScionId and scionToOgId.
+- nft_manager/src/id_converter.rs has arweave_id_to_nat and nat_to_arweave_id.

+Currently, scion NFTs are not getting their asset links found correctly because they reference an original NFT that contains the information required to find the asset.

+The problem is with getNftOwner.ts, where arweaveIds = nftIds.map(natToArweaveId);, but icrc7_scion nfts are not readily converable to non-scion token ids.

+First, scion NFTs need to be converted to their og NFTs with scionToOgId.

+In the case where the collection is 'icrc7_scion', we need to convert the scion NFTs to their og NFTs with scionToOgId before passing the result.

+Since we're dealing with an array of scion NFTs, we might find it beneficial to modify the function to take an array of scion NFTs instead of a single one.